uwdata/arquero/docs/api/table.md

 <hr/><a id="columnArray" href="#columnArray">#</a>
 <em>table</em>.<b>columnArray</b>(<i>name</i>) · [Source](https://github.com/uwdata/arquero/blob/master/src/table/column-table.js)

 Get an array of values contained in the column with the given *name*.
-The resulting array respects any table filter or orderby criteria.
+Unlike direct access through the table [column](#column) method, the array returned by this method respects any table filter or orderby criteria.

 * *name*: The column name.